Highlights of the SGC’s recent community projects

 - Landscaping for the Stonington Free Library and the Lighthouse Museum

-- Creation of NatureScapes, natural science program with annual field trips for each 3rd grade class in Stonington (private, public, parochial.)
+- Creation of NatureScapes, a natural science program with annual field trips for each 3rd grade class in Stonington (private, public, parochial)

-- Purchase of mobile science carts, and annual purchase of science books, tapes, CD-ROMs for the high school and two middle schools
+- Purchase of mobile science carts and annual purchase of science books, tapes, CD-ROMs for Stonington high school and middle school

 - Startup funding for the Wayland’s Wharf gazebo

-- Reclaiming wetlands at the Stonington Community Center with the DEP
+- Reclaiming wetlands at the Stonington Community Center with the DEEP

 - Published “What’s Up Outside,” a 56 page teacher’s workbook on natural science